 Plant Green Initiatives:

-- A 30kW solar carport located in the visitor’s parking lot has the capability of simultaneously charging up to 10 Chevrolet Volts and Opel Ampera electric vehicles.
+- A 30kW solar carport located in the visitor’s parking lot has the capability of simultaneously charging up to 10 electric vehicles.

-- The plant recycled more than 70 thousand wood pallets and 609 tons of cardboard in 2011.
+- The plant recycles about 70 thousand wood pallets and 609 tons of cardboard annually.

-- In partnership with a local utility company a 516kW solar array, 6.06 acres in size is located in a former section of an employee parking lot that is capable of providing 10% of the fixed demand for the plant.
+- In partnership with a local utility company, the plant houses Michigan’s largest ground-mount solar array generating 516kW.
+It is 6.06 acres in size and capable of providing 10 percent of the fixed demand for the plant.

 - $336 million for the Chevrolet Volt / Opel Ampera (12/09)